Two-Loop Anomalous Dimensions in the LEFT: Dimension-Six Four-Fermion Operators in NDR: RG-invariant sectors

 This sector exists for $n_q \geq 4$, barring the removal of operators containing heavy flavors in each case.

-The RG-invariant blocks of the $\Delta F = 1^{\bar{f}f}$ $e$-type RG-invariant sector can be further separated into a vector part and a scalar one.
-The vector part forms two large invariant blocks, which read
+The RG-invariant sub-blocks of the $\Delta F = 1^{\bar{f}f}$ $e$-type RG-invariant sector can be further separated into a vector part and a scalar one.
+The vector part forms two large invariant sub-blocks, which read

 with $i < j$ and $k \neq i,j$.
-The scalar part is separated into smaller independent blocks,
+The scalar part is separated into smaller independent sub-blocks,

 with $i \neq j$ and $k \neq i,j$.
 This sector exists for all versions of the LEFT, with $n_q \geq 3$, barring the removal of operators containing heavy flavors in each case.